 You’ll need to check the detailed ingredient list if your pup has any serious allergies, but for a regular dog in generally good health, all recipes should be safe.
 Ollie's cutsomization quiz

-You can choose multiple recipes to get a mixed box or only one of them.
+You can choose multiple recipes to get a mixed box or only 1 of them.
 The price stays the same in both cases.
+My colleague went for the mixed plan and chose 3 fresh recipes and 1 of the baked recipes to try.
+I think this gives you a good range of options to check whether your dog enjoys Ollie’s recipes.

 Note: Ollie provides meal plans for puppies at least 3 months of age and a weight of at least 3 lbs.
 There’s also a superior weight limit of 180 lbs, so if your dog is larger than that, you might want to consider a different brand.
 Now, let’s take a closer look at Ollie’s recipes.